azagniotov/stubby4j/README.md

    this allows you to load top-level certificates from a root certificate authority.
 When providing a keystore file to `stubby4j`, the keystore should have `.PKCS12` or `.JKS` file extension.
 See [command-line switches](#command-line-switches) for more information.

-#### Support for HTTP/2 on HTTPS URIs over TLS

-Support for HTTP/2 on HTTPS URIs can be enabled by providing `--enable_tls_with_alpn_and_http_2` flag to the `stubby4j` JAR.
-See [command-line switches](#command-line-switches) for more information.
-The HTTP/2 support will be enabled only for the the TLS layer in stubby4j.
-In other words, web clients will not be able to make HTTP/2 requests to `http://....` URLs.

-When the aforementioned flag is provided, the TLS in stubby4j is enabled with the ALPN ([RFC 7301](https://datatracker.ietf.org/doc/html/rfc7301)) extension.
-ALPN is the TLS extension that HTTP/2 is expected to use and it helps to negotiate the HTTP/2 without losing valuable time or network packet round-trips.

-Please note the following restrictions when enabling HTTP/2 on TLS via the aforementioned flag:

-1. As per [HTTP/2 RFC](https://datatracker.ietf.org/doc/html/rfc7540#section-9.2), the HTTP/2 over TLS in `stubby4j` will be enabled only for TLS version 1.2 or higher.
-2. Web clients making HTTP/2 requests over TLS to `stubby4j` should be using ALPN TLS extension in their configuration to negotiate HTTP/2.
-3. In `stubby4j`, the HTTP/2 over TLS will be enabled for JDK 1.8 (versions from 1.8.0_252 included and later) and higher.

 ### Client-side TLS configuration

 Since `stubby4j`'s TLS layer configured (by default) using a self-signed certificate, it is not going to be possible